 Conditions can change rapidly - especially in the fall, winter, and spring.
 Click on the Great Basin National Park Weather link below for the most up-to-date information.

 COVID-19 Mask RequirementMasks are optional in NPS buildings at this time, including Lehman Caves.
 Visitors may continue to wear a mask if they choose.
+Please continue to wear a mask if showing symptoms of COVID -19.
 The CDC COVID-19 Community Levels will be checked on a weekly basis and masking requirement will updated accordingly.
-5-26-22
+11-30-22

 Weather and Road Conditions